mca91/ITEWR_DC_Course/chapter2.md

 # Regress ts on D and constant
 mod <- lm(ts ~ D)

-# Regress ts on D and constant
+# Call summary on the model object
 summary(mod)
 ```